chazzofalf/picascii/Readme.md

     * pip_review (1.3.0)
   * Dependencies to actually run picascii
     * Pillow (10.1.0)
-  * An operating system that can install and run python.
+  * An operating system that can install and run Python.
     * Windows
     * MacOS
     * Linux